 And so those paradigms and that framework are what we at weinvolve are crowdsulting on.

-A perfect example of this crowdsulting in action is Inspirathon.
+A perfect example of this crowdsulting in action is our upcoming summit: Leap into the unknown.
 Hackathons started in the coding world as mass design sprints to create products in a rapid prototyping environment.
 They have since spread to the business world.
 The problem with hackathons is that people often go and start building something with no idea if there’s a need for it.

-And because we practice what we teach, the first Inspirathon is being conducted very much in a spirit of experiment and adventure.
-There’s an air of “Will they get it?” and “Will they come”, not because it’s a new idea—we have conducted these training sessions offline with great success already—but because it’s a new kind of online event, something that blends the crowdsulting, hands-on learning experience with the competitive element of hackathon, and aims to produce real-world value-added prototypes by the end of the week.
+And because we practice what we teach, this Summit is being conducted very much in a spirit of experiment and adventure.
+Not because it’s a new idea—we have conducted these training sessions offline and online with great success already—but because we address it toward your own agenda, your next challenge, the unknown.
+Blending the crowdsulting, hands-on learning experience with the competitive element of hackathon, and aims to produce real-world value-added prototypes by the end of the day.

-If you’re interested in seeing crowdsulting at work first hand, we invite you to join us at Inspirathon.
+If you’re interested in seeing crowdsulting at work first hand, I invite you to join Leap into the Unknown summit.